 Do take the time to make a tension square

 Most disasters can be avoided by taking the time to work your tension square, block it and take note of the number of stitches and number of rows in a 10cm (4inch) square and the needle size used to produce it.
+We have a page giving more advice on tension squares for hand knitting.

 Make a cardboard template of the shape you want the garment/object